ncomendant/GypFXML/README.md

 # Inventory Management Application
-An inventory management application.
-Users are able to add, modify, and delete parts, as well as use those parts in the creation of products.
+An inventory system used to manage parts and products for a company.

 ## How to Run
 Download and run "ima.jar".